 With a nice mix of college students, safety from crime, and decent walkability, the Parkholme East neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 86.5% of the neighborhoods in IL.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Parkholme East neighborhood.
 More residents of the Parkholme East neighborhood live here today that also were living in this same neighborhood five years ago than is found in 98.7% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 Did you know that the Parkholme East neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 71.7% of this neighborhood's residents have Mexican ancestry.